monmima/laravel-aide-memoire/README.md

 Your app might run perfectly locally.
 Setting it up so it runs remotely as well is slightly more complicated.

-The first thing you have to keep in mind if you use a combination of SQLite and Heroku, you will overwrite your database with each redeployment, thus resetting it to what you have locally.
+The first thing you have to keep in mind if you use a combination of SQLite and Heroku, you will overwrite your remote database with each redeployment, thus resetting it to what you have locally.

 For more information on using Heroku and SQLite, please visit [David Tang's Deploying Laravel with SQLite to Heroku article](https://davidtang.io/deploying-laravel-with-sqlite-to-heroku/).